IDAES/idaes-pse/docs/configuration.rst

 If a solver call is done from inside a solver logging context, this setting will send the solver output to the logger if ``true``, and not capture the solver output for the logger if ``false``.
-If solver output is not captured it will be sent to screen, and not be logged.
+If solver output is not captured it will be sent to the screen, and not be logged.

 logger_tags
 ~~~~~~~~~~~

 Loggers created with the ``idaes.logging`` module can be assigned tags.
 Output
-from these loggers is recorded if the loggers tag is the ``logger_tags`` set.
+from these loggers is recorded if the loggers tag is in the ``logger_tags`` set.
 The default behavior can be configured in a configuration file.
 The tag set can
-also be modified at any time in via functions in the ``idaes.logging`` module.
+also be modified at any time via functions in the ``idaes.logging`` module.

 valid_log_tags